Speakers

 Peter Senge

-Specialty: systems change, organisational development, leadership, learning communities
+Specialty: systems change, organisational development, leadership, learning organisations

 Organisation: Sloan School of Management, Massachusets Institute of Technology (MIT)